DaveBenham/VenomPremium/README.md

 - **Blue** - DC coupled through-zero linear frequency modulation

 ### PW Skew Spice frequency modulation
-If the Spice Skew button is on in the Slice Oscillator section, then the Slice pulse width modulates the frequency of the Spice frequencies.
+If the Spice Skew button is enabled in the Slice Oscillator section, then the Slice pulse width modulates the frequency of the Spice frequencies.
 Positive Spice frequency is decreased as the pulse width increases, and increased as the pulse width decreases.
 The Negative Spice frequency is modulated in reverse, increasing as the pulse width increases, and decreasing as the pulse width decreases.
 If the Spice Sync is also active, then the overall shape of the positive and negative Spice mixes will remain constant as the frequencies are skewed.

 The diagram below demonstrates how Spice Skew works.
 Both Spice Sync and Spice Skew are active for these examples.
 The upper portion of the yellow Splice mix is from the Positive Spice mix, and the bottom portion is from the Negative Spice mix.
 Note how the wavelengths of the Positive Spice component increase proportionally as the pulse width increases, while the Negative Spice wavelengths decrease.
 Also note how there is no Positive Spice component when the pulse width is 0%, and no Negative Spice component when the pulse width is 100%.